-And that was 100% me yesterday because I was driving down the Maine Turnpike in the Wells area with my driver side and passenger side windows down and the radio blasting, I noticed a Maine State Trooper in the center median.
+And that was 100% me over the weekend because as I was driving down the Maine Turnpike in the Wells area with my driver side and passenger side windows down and the radio blasting, I noticed a Maine State Trooper in the center median.
 Like we all do, I looked down and checked my speed -- mid-70s, sweet deal.
 I went about my merry way but peeped the rear view mirror real quick to see if the cruiser may make movement -- and it did.
 Complete U-Turn onto my side of the Turnpike.

 I didn't think anything of it since I was going mid-70s still and not weaving in and out of traffic.
 But fast forward about 30 seconds and there was the cruise, signaling into the middle lane right behind me and getting decently close to the tailgate of my truck.
 So, I knew what was happening -- I just didn't know why.